Tuvix: Casting

+In addition to Tom Wright as Tuvix, guest stars included Simon Billig as Hogan and Bahni Turpin as Swinn.
+Casting for "Tuvix" was done by Junie Lowry-Johnson, C.S.A., and Ron Surma.

+Tuvix

 Director Cliff Bole and the episode's producers originally considered having series regular Ethan Phillips (Neelix) portray Tuvix, but decided against it, fearing that he was too identifiable and would have difficulty integrating an equal amount of the Tuvok character into his performance.
-Casting for "Tuvix" was done by Junie Lowry-Johnson, C.S.A., and Ron Surma.

 The only non-recurring guest star in "Tuvix" is the eponymous fusion of two main characters.
 Though guest stars have occasionally played major recurring characters—e.g. Sandra Smith as Captain Kirk in the original Star Trek's "Turnabout Intruder" and David Birkin as Captain Picard in Star Trek: The Next Generation's "Rascals"—Tom Wright is the first to portray two in the same episode.

 When contacted by his talent agent, Wright jumped at the opportunity to create a character wholly unique to the Star Trek franchise.
 When he auditioned for the role of Tuvix, Wright had never seen Star Trek: Voyager and was completely unfamiliar with the characterizations of Tuvok and Neelix.
 Instead, he drew upon his prior experiences with the characters' actors, Tim Russ and Ethan Phillips respectively, to successfully vie for the role.
 Executive producer Jeri Taylor was pleased with the casting of Wright, marveling at his ability to bring credibility to the prospect of two characters in one.

 After securing the role, Wright was provided video of Tuvok and Neelix from previous episodes from which he refined the character.
 Instead of portraying Tuvix as simply a vessel for two separate consciousnesses, Wright blended the two characters to form a unique third.
 Wright focused on juxtaposing the contrary physical and emotional natures of the two characters in his performance; in scenes where Neelix's persona is more prominent, Wright played up Tuvok's composed physicality, and in scenes where Tuvok's skills and experience were needed, Wright leaned more heavily on Neelix's exuberant mannerisms.
 Wright also worked hard to exhibit the intrinsic warmth of both characters and make Tuvix as likable and sympathetic a character as possible.
 Author David McIntee (Delta Quadrant) felt that Tuvix expressed more of Neelix's mannerisms than Tuvok's.
 He also noted that Tuvix adopted Neelix's right-handedness as opposed to Tuvok's left-handedness.